Liberian dollar: First use

 The first Liberian dollar was issued in 1847.
+It was initially pegged to the US dollar at par.
+Several fiscal crises during the nineteenth century compelled Liberia to supplement the coins with a paper currency which lost value against the US dollar.

-It was pegged to the US dollar at par and circulated alongside the US dollar until 1907, when Liberia adopted the British West African pound, which was pegged to sterling.
+And circulated alongside the US dollar until 1907, when Liberia adopted the British West African pound, which was pegged to sterling.

 Coins

 In 1847 and 1862, copper 1 and 2 cents coins were issued and were the only Liberian coins until 1896, when a full coinage consisting of 1, 2, 10, 25 and 50 cents coins were introduced.
 The last issues were made in 1906.

 Money notes

 The Treasury Department issued notes between 1857 and 1880 in denominations of 10 and 50 cents, 1, 2, 3, 5 and 10 dollars.

 Reintroduction

 United States currency replaced the British West African pound in Liberia in 1935.
 Starting in 1937, Liberia issued its own coins which circulated alongside US currency.

 The flight of suitcase-loads of USD paper by Americo-Liberians following the April 12, 1980, coup d'état created a currency shortage.
 This was remedied by minting of the Liberian ±5 coins.
 The seven-sided coins were the same size and weight as the one-dollar coin; this prevented corrupt members of elite society leaving the country with Liberia's money.

 In the late 1980s the coins were largely replaced with a newly designed ±5 note modeled on the US greenback ("J. J. Roberts" notes).
 The design was modified during the 1990-2004 civil war to ostracize notes looted from the Central Bank of Liberia.
 This effectively created two currency zones—the new "Liberty" notes were legal tender in government-held areas (primarily Monrovia), while the old notes were legal tender in non-government areas.
 Each was not considered legal in the other territory.
 Following Charles Taylor's arrival in Monrovia in 1995, the J.J.
 Robert's bank notes were legally accepted in most parts of Monrovia for purchases.
 Banking and some majors institutions did not accept the J.J.
 Robert's bank note as legal tender during this period.

 Following the election of the Charles Taylor government in 1997 a new series of banknotes dated 1999 was introduced on March 29, 2000.